gebn/Crackle/README.md

  - You only ever need to require `Crackle.php`; Crackle has an autoloader, which will take care of other includes for you.
  - All types of request (`GET`, `POST` etc.) are stored in the `\Crackle\Requests` namespace.
 They have names of the form `<VERB>Request.php` to make them easy to find.
- - Crackle's `fire()` method does not throw any exceptions on failure; instead you can check `succeeded()` or `failed()` afterwards.
-This method may seem perverse, however it was chosen for several reasons:
-	- It reduces cases of uncaught exceptions.
-If it's not thrown, it doesn't need to be caught.
-	- There's nothing to stop you from throwing your own exception that integrates with your application.
-	- It makes working with callbacks (which will be introduced later) a snap.
+ - Requests have a `fire()` method which is called implicitly the first time `getResponse()` is called on a request.
+ - Crackle will throw a `RequestException` on failure, so all requests should be wrapped in a try/catch statement.
+All exceptions thrown by Crackle (excluding those in the SPL) extend `CrackleException` and are located in the `\Crackle\Exceptions` namespace.
- - If a request succeeds, its response can be accessed by calling `getResponse()`.
-This returns an object containing the final URL, response headers, HTTP status code, and of course body.
+ - `getResponse()` returns an object containing the final URL, response headers, HTTP status code, and of course content body.

 ### A POST request